-Only legitimate petitioning activity is protected.
-"Sham" petitioning is not protected by the First Amendment.
-Therefore, for a crime victim's reporting and cooperation to be protected that activity must be legitimate, not sham, petitioning.
+Only legitimate petitioning activity is protected by the First Amendment.
+Therefore, for a crime victim's reporting and cooperation to be protected, that activity must not be sham petitioning.

 Sham petitioning was first characterized in Noerr as activity that is "nothing more than an attempt to interfere directly with the business relationships of a competitor."
-Noerr, 365 U.S. at 533, n.23.
-Generally, sham petitioning can be described as objectively baseless petition, or as one court stated, sham petitioning "encompasses situations in which persons use the governmental process - as opposed to the outcome of that process - as [a] . . . weapon."
+Noerr, 365 U.S. at 533, n 23.
+Generally, sham petitioning can be described as objectively baseless petition, or as one court stated "encompasses situations in which persons use the governmental process - as opposed to the outcome of that process - as [a] . . . weapon."
 Omni Outdoor Advertising, 499 U.S. at 380 (emphasis in original).
-See also See, e.g., California Motor Transport Co v.
-Trucking Unlimited, 404 U.S. 508 (1972), Bill Johnson's Restaurants, Inc. v.
-National Labor Relations Board, 461 U.S. 731 (1983), City of Columbia v.
-Omni Outdoor Products, 499 U.S. 365 (1991), and Professional Real Estate Investors, Inc. v.
-Columbia Pictures Industries, Inc., 508 U.S. 49, (1993).
+See also California Motor Transport Co., 404 U.S. 508, Bill Johnson's Rest., Inc. v.
+National Labor Relations Bd., 461 U.S. 731, Omni Outdoor Products, 499 U.S. 365, and Professional Real Estate Investors, Inc., 508 U.S. 49.